 Sepsis continues to be a leading cause of death for women and newborns.
 The Global Maternal and Neonatal Sepsis Initiative aims to better understand sepsis through research, collaboration, innovation and advocacy.
-Between 28 November and 04 December 2017, we will conduct the Global Maternal Sepsis Study (GLOSS) in 54 countries to provide the evidence base that will help to quantify the true burden and assess the current management of maternal and neonatal sepsis.
-The study will look at how women with infection during pregnancy, childbirth or postpartum, or post-abortion are identified and treated in participating hospitals.
+Between 28 November and 04 December 2017, the Global Maternal Sepsis Study (GLOSS) was conducted in 52 countries to provide the evidence base that helped quantify the true burden and assess the current management of maternal and neonatal sepsis.
+The study looked at how women with infection during pregnancy, childbirth or postpartum, or post-abortion were identified and treated in participating hospitals.

 The resources below were designed to help healthcare providers like you share the STOP SEPSIS campaign and equip your teams to better suspect, treat and prevent maternal and neonatal sepsis.